-Do you know that USB chargers can have built-in malicious code, which could install malware like viruses and spyware on your smartphone or mobile device once connected to them?
-This is why it is important to avoid public USB chargers when traveling, because cybercriminals can place those malicious USB chargers at airports, hotels, coffee shops and other public places, where they know a lot people tranverse each day.
+Do you know that cyber criminals can embed malicious codes in public USB chargers, which can install malware like viruses and spyware on your smartphone or mobile device once connected to them?
+This is why it is important to avoid public USB chargers when traveling because cyber criminals can place those malicious USB chargers at airports, hotels, coffee shops and other public places, where they know a lot of people traverse each day.
 And, do not believe that because you have antivirus software on your mobile device, you are completely protected from such potential threat.

 Some people think because they have antivirus software on their mobile device they are completely protected from malware.
 But, although antivirus software is strongly recommended, it cannot completely protect you from new malware or viruses.
 Click here to learn more.